brunodifranco/project-outleto-clustering/README.md

 ##### 5) **What's the gross revenue percentage coming from Insiders?
 And what about other clusters?**
 ##### 6) **How many items were purchased by each cluster?**

-With that report the Marketing Team will promote actions to each cluster, in order to increase revenue, but of course focusing mostly in the Insiders cluster.
+With that list and report the Marketing Team will promote actions to each cluster, in order to increase revenue, but of course focusing mostly in the Insiders cluster.

 # 2. **Data Overview**
 The data was collected from Kaggle in the CSV format.
 The initial features descriptions are available below: